For an overview of BaseSpace and App Development, please refer to the Getting Started.

 This is supported in BaseSpace.
 Users of BaseSpace have the option of uploading their own data and keeping it private.
 Any applications that are created by the user in My Apps are shown in that user's BaseSpace UI, they do not have to be published to be seen in this way.

-Each app that is created and published will appear in the BaseSpace App Store.
+Each app that is created and published or shared will appear in the BaseSpace App Store.
 The user will be able to reach the App Store from the BaseSpace UI.
 The App Store can be searched and groups apps by category and type.
 Each app's page in the App Store will have the app's name, developer name and contact information, more detailed information about the app, screenshots, a logo/icon, and a few other parameters to give the user ample information about an app before purchasing it.

 There are no development costs.
 However, Illumina, Inc. retains 30% of revenue generated by an app plus any data transfer cost.